dedomotorhead/local2public/README.md

 # local2public
 A very simple TCP server proxy which allows users to make local network services public.
-This is a Python exercise.
+This is a github exercise.